Compared to the stresses and responsibilities of parenthood, you might think childhood is an easy, carefree stage of life. But this isn’t always true!

 But why are our children so stressed?

 Well, environment can contribute.
-According to the Chief Medical Officer of Genexa, Dr. Mark Menolascino, “The fast-paced culture we live in today is typically more than a child’s nervous system can handle.”
+According to Genexa's Medical Advisor, Dr. Mark Menolascino, “The fast-paced culture we live in today is typically more than a child’s nervous system can handle.”
 Limiting the number of stressors in your child’s environment is a great preventative step to keeping stress levels low.

 Symptoms of stress in both adults and children can be both physical and mental, from headaches to anxiety and difficulty concentrating.
 If you’re concerned about the effects of stress on your child, watch out for signs like drastic changes in behavior or sudden and unexplained physical illnesses like stomach aches.